themarcusaurelius/Windows-Monitoring/README.md

 # Complete Windows Monitoring Package

-This program provides security and application monitoring to windows computers and servers complete with highly engaging visuals and alerting.
+This program provides security and application monitoring to Windows computers and servers complete with visuals and alerting.

 Currently provides the following features that will be monitored: